19 Plants That Repel Bugs

 by HeatherHeatherHeather is licensed under CC BY 2.0

-Lavender is a beautiful and fragrant herb that is popularly used in perfumes, essential oils, and teas.
+Lavender is a beautiful and fragrant herb popular in perfumes, essential oils, and teas.

-However, it is not just loved by humans but also by pests like mosquitoes and flies.
+However, it is loved by humans as well as pests like mosquitoes and flies.
 This is where its bug-repelling properties come into play.

 The scent of lavender is known to repel many types of insects.
-Its essential oils contain compounds that irritate the sensory systems of bugs and make them want to avoid the area.
+Its essential oils contain compounds that irritate bugs’ sensory systems and make them want to avoid the area.

-Simply planting lavender in your garden or keeping a pot of it near your windows or doors can help keep mosquitoes and flies at bay.
+Planting lavender in your garden or keeping a pot near your windows or doors can help keep mosquitoes and flies at bay.

 You can also make a homemade lavender spray by steeping lavender leaves and flowers in boiling water and then letting it cool.